olaniyan4m/Thenga-Project/PWA_DISPLAY_OVERRIDE_FIXED.md

 ## **🚀 Ready for PWA Builder Validation!**

-Your Pezela apps now have **complete PWA Builder display_override compliance** with the required `window-controls-overlay` mode and should pass PWA Builder validation! 🎉
+Your Thenga apps now have **complete PWA Builder display_override compliance** with the required `window-controls-overlay` mode and should pass PWA Builder validation! 🎉